Narrow-gauge railroads in the United States: Mountain West

-Other major narrow-gauge railroads in Colorado included the Rio Grande Southern, the Denver, South Park and Pacific, the Colorado Central, and the Florence and Cripple Creek.
+Other major narrow-gauge railroads in Colorado included the Denver, South Park and Pacific, the Colorado Central, and the Florence and Cripple Creek.
 The Uintah Railway operated in Utah and Colorado, and boasted the tightest curve (Moro Castle curve) on a US common carrier at Baxter Pass.
+Some short segments of narrow gauge railroads have been rebuilt in Colorado as heritage railroads with the Georgetown Loop Railroad opening in 1973 and the Como Roundhouse having been initially restored and expanded since 1984.
+The Colorado Railroad Museum established in 1959, operates a demonstration loop of narrow gauge track in Golden, Colorado.